ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/byoi.md

 * Ensure your Linux-based container image are built for the IBM LinuxONE and IBM Z platform (s390x architecture), and available either on [DockerHub](https://docker.io) or [IBM Container Registry](https://cloud.ibm.com/docs/Registry?topic=registry-getting-started).

 * Ensure your Linux-based container images are signed using [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/).
-If not signed using Docker Content Trust, follow the steps listed in [Sign your image by using Docker Content Trust](#sign_image_dct).
+If not signed by using Docker Content Trust, follow the steps listed in [Sign your image by using Docker Content Trust](#step_1).

 Complete the following steps with root user authority.